nmusey/battlesnake/README.md

 The server runs a single `Controller` which keeps track of individual games using `GameController`s.
 Each `GameController` looks after things like deciding a move or tracking the state of the game.

 Choosing a move is done through a `Strategy`.
 Custom logic should extend this base class.

+### Strategies
+#### Circle
+The snake goes in circles.
+This is just a basic strategy to test things out with.

+#### Random
+The snake chooses a random move at each turn, possibly choosing an invalid move.